WESKANTE/Hypernova_FC/README.md

 # Hypernova_FC
-This is an spacework to develop a flight computer
+This is a spacework to develop a flight computer
 This is the first commit.